 All pumps have grease-lubricated bearings which are lubricated by CUTES before shipment.
-CUTES offer 2 types of bearing options on all of the pumps.
-They are as follows:

-A. Bearings with Standard Grease and Grease lip Seals: (Standard Bearing Package):
+A. Bearings with Standard Grease and Packing Ring: (Standard Bearing Package):

-This bearing package, the standard package for CUTES pumps, consists of lip-type grease seals and Exxon Unirex N 2 or equivalent grease (lithium complex, petroleum based lubricant).
+This bearing package, the standard package for CUTES pumps, consists of packing ring and Exxon Unirex N 2 or equivalent grease (lithium complex, petroleum based lubricant).
 With this standard package the following maintenance procedure must be followed to insure the maximum life of the bearings.

-After the pump has been in operation for six (6) months, the bearings should be re-lubricated (see paragraphs C-E of this section).
+After the pump has been in operation for six (6) months, the bearings should be re-lubricated (see paragraphs B-D of this section).
 After this initial lubrication, this process should be repeated every six (6) months.
 As a "rule of thumb", lubricate the bearings when the clocks are changed.
 Each pump is tagged to remind the customer lo lubricate the bearings every six (6) months.
 A log should always be kept to keep track of the bearing lubrication.